 Rev. William K. Green is a retired minister.
 He is 69 years old.
 He is married to Sarah J. Green.
 She is 65 years old and is also retired.
-For 2023, Rev. Green received \$15,000 in annuity income, all of which was designated in advance by GuideStone® as a housing allowance.
+For 2024, Rev. Green received \$15,000 in annuity income, all of which was designated in advance by GuideStone as a housing allowance.
 Rev. Green had housing expenses of \$13,000.
-The home's fair rental value is \$1,200 per month (furnished, plus utilities).
-Housing allowances for retired ministers are not taxable in computing federal income tax to the extent that they do not exceed the lesser of actual housing expenses or the annual fair rental value of the home (furnished, plus utilities).
-Retirement benefits, whether or not designated in advance as a housing allowance, are not subject to self-employment taxes.
+The home's fair rental value is \$1,200 per month (including furnishings and utilities).
+Housing allowances for retired ministers are not taxable in computing federal income tax to the extent that they do not exceed the lesser of actual housing expenses or the annual fair rental value of the home (including furnishings and utilities).
+Retirement benefits, whether or not designated in advance as a housing allowance, are not subject to SECA taxes.

-Rev. Green received \$12,000 of Social Security benefits in 2023, and his wife received \$6,000.
-None of this income is taxable, however, because the Green household's income is not enough to expose their Social Security benefits to tax.
+Rev. Green received \$12,000 of Social Security benefits in 2024, and his wife received \$6,000.
+None of this income is taxable, however, because the Green's household income is not enough to expose their Social Security benefits to tax.

-In 2023, Rev. Green received \$2,000 from occasional guest preaching engagements.
-He incurred \$511 in expenses as a result of these activities (\$436 in travel expenses and \$150 in meal expenses).
-Note that Rev. Green will pay selfemployment tax on this income (see Schedule SE) since it represents compensation from active ministry.
-Rev. Green made cash contributions of \$3,500 to qualifying 501(c)(3) public charities during 2023.
+In 2024, Rev. Green received \$2,000 from occasional guest preaching engagements.
+He incurred \$586 in expenses as a result of these activities (\$436 of travel expenses and \$150 of meal expenses).
+Note that Rev. Green will pay self-employment tax on this income (see Schedule SE) since it represents compensation from active ministry.
+Rev. Green made cash contributions of \$3,500 to qualifying 501(c)(3) public charities during 2024.